-INSIDE: The Complete Guide to Japanese Furniture Shops in Tokyo and Japan.
+INSIDE: The Complete Guide to Japanese Furniture Store Outlets in Tokyo and Japan.

 Let’s take a moment to bow down in homage to good Japanese furniture stores.

-Visiting a Japanese furniture shop is my ultimate day out.
+Visiting a Japanese furniture store is my ultimate day out.

 I dream of the day I’m rich enough to import the lot!